Dhghomon/easy_rust/README.md

 You don't have to worry about that with a `VecDeque`.
 It is usually a bit slower than a `Vec`, but if you have to do things on both ends then it is a better solution.

 In this example we have a `Vec` of things to do.
-Then we make a `VecDeque` and use `.push_front()` to put them on the front, so the first item we added will be on the right.
+Then we make a `VecDeque` and use `.push_front()` to put them at the front, so the first item we added will be on the right.
 But each item we push is a `(&str, bool)`: `&str` is the description and `false` means it's not done yet.
 We use our `done()` function to pop an item off the back, but we don't want to delete it.
-Instead, we change `false` to `true` and push it on the front.
+Instead, we change `false` to `true` and push it at the front.

 It looks like this: